 - variable shapes and sizes: 0.5-15 cm

-- slow growth: often over years and with no regression
+- slow growth: often over the years and with no regression

 Associated cavitation has been described but is very rare.

-Vary rarely, lung cysts can also form (most often described with localised amyloidosis in association with Sjögren syndrome) 3,6,8.
+Very rarely, lung cysts can also form (most often described with localized amyloidosis in association with Sjögren syndrome) 3,6,8.

 Treatment and prognosis